cogentcore/core/python/README.md

 # Python wrapping of GoGi

 You can now run most of GoGi via Python, using a newly-updated version of the [gopy](https://github.com/go-python/gopy) tool that automatically creates Python bindings for Go packages.
-Until the pull-request is merged into go-python, there is an updated README at the [goki fork](https://github.com/goki/gopy) (note: you can no longer build directly from this goki fork -- see instructions below for merging into go-python).

 Go incorporates many features found in Python, and provides a really natural "backend" language for computationally-intensive functionality such as a GUI.
 Python provides a nice interactive "scripting" level interface for dynamically building GUI's, and can bring Go code to a much wider audience.
 Thus, this represents an ideal combination of the two languages.
 And you can build the entire stack, from the raw Go code in GoGi to the Python bindings (which unfortunately are a bit slow because they rely on a C compiler..), in a tiny fraction of the time it takes to build something like Qt and the PySide or PyQt bindings.

 # Installation

-*Note: Windows is completely untested and very unlikely to work* -- there is nothing in principle preventing it from working, but it just requires a bunch of special stuff and we haven't had a chance to get to it.

-Python version 3 (3.6, 3.8 have been well tested) is recommended, and the instructions assume that version (you can probably get version 2 to work but it has not been tested).
+Python version 3 (3.6-3.9 have been well tested) is recommended, and the instructions assume that version (you can probably get version 2 to work but it has not been tested).
 Also pip must be installed, as is typical.
 This assumes you have already installed GoGi per the [Wiki Install](https://github.com/goki/gi/wiki/Install) instructions, including installing [Go itself](https://golang.org/doc/install), and adding `~/go/bin` to your `PATH`.  *be double-sure* that `goki/examples/widgets` runs properly per wiki install before proceeding -- if that doesn't work, nothing else will.

 On linux, you must ensure that the linker `ld` will look in the current directory for library files -- add this to your `.bashrc` file (and `source` that file after editing, or enter command locally):